YaBoiSwayZ/Discord-Guild-Cloner/README.md

 ## Known Issues and Troubleshooting

 1. **Missing Permissions**:
-   - Ensure the account used has the required permissions in both the source and target servers (Manage Roles, Manage Channels, Manage Emojis, etc.).
+   - Ensure the account used has the required permissions in the target server (Manage Roles, Manage Channels, Manage Emojis, etc.).

 2. **Server Wipe Icon Retrieval Fails**:
    - If the server wipe process fails to fetch the custom icon (`ICON_URL`), the server will default to no icon.
 Check the `server_clone.log` for detailed error messages.

 3. **Role/Permission Mapping Errors**:
-   - During server load, if certain role IDs from the JSON file do not exist in the target server, permission mappings for those roles will be skipped.
+   - During server load, if certain role IDs from the JSON file do not exist in the target server for some strange reason, permission mappings for those roles will be skipped.
 A log message will indicate the missing role IDs.

 ---